Record inflation clouds eurozone growth outlook

 Brussels (AFP)

-Eurozone inflation surged to a record rate this month as high energy prices jumped and supply woes bit, Eurostat said Friday, casting a cloud over the recovery from the coronavirus pandemic.
+Eurozone inflation surged to a record rate this month as energy prices jumped and supply chain woes bit, Eurostat said Friday, casting a cloud over the continuing recovery from the coronavirus pandemic.

-Year-on-year inflation hit 4.1 percent in October, more than double the European Central Bank's (ECB) target and tying the record rate last seen in July 2008, as energy prices jumped 23.5 percent, the agency said.
+Year-on-year inflation hit 4.1 percent in October, more than double the European Central Bank's (ECB) target and tying the top level last seen in July 2008, as energy prices jumped 23.5 percent, the agency said.

-Overall the eurozone economy was so far maintaining its steady recovery from Covid-19 restrictions, growing at 2.2 percent in the third quarter of the year, Eurostat said.
+Overall the eurozone economy was so far maintaining its steady recovery from Covid-19 restrictions, growing at 2.2 percent in the third quarter of the year, Eurostat said, beating expectations.

-But analysts warned that global supply problems look set to put the brakes on growth just as the eurozone was bouncing back from the pandemic-incuded downturn.
+But analysts warned that global supply chain problems look set to put the brakes on growth just as the eurozone was bouncing back from the pandemic-induced downturn.

 "The solid increase in eurozone GDP in the third quarter means that the recovery phase is almost complete in most of the eurozone," analysis firm Capital Economics said.